iLib-js/loctool/README.md

 }
 ```

-Running the Loctool
+Loctool in your Path
 -------------------

 If you have "node_modules/.bin" in your path, then you can run
 the loctool with just a simple `loctool` command.
 Otherwise,
-you will have to give the path to it explicitly.
+you will have to put "node_modules/.bin" in your path, or specify
+the path to the loctool explicitly on the command-line.

+You can avoid adding the .bin directory to your path if you
-If you are writing a script in npm, the "node_modules/.bin"
+are using scripts in the package.json.
+The "node_modules/.bin"
 directory is automatically added to the path, so you can create
 a script like this in your package.json without the explicit
 path: